How to Get Things Done When You’re Overwhelmed

 At the end of each day, write down one to three tasks to work on tomorrow.
 If you don’t finish them, put them on the next day’s list.
 If you do, even if you’ve finished at noon, give yourself permission to take a break.

-Need an extra level of support?
+Drowning in overwhelm and need an extra level of support?
 Reach out and schedule a free discovery session with me here.
+Coffee on me!